 “Maybe the journey isn’t so much about becoming anything.
 Maybe it’s about unbecoming everything that isn’t really you, so you can be who you were really meant to be in the first place.” -Anonymous

 With each new year, we create a new set of goals.
 We make plans and rededicate ourselves to our own personal missions.
 For most people this means hitting the gym, eating healthier and saving money.
-2016 was a complex year for me, as it was for many people I’m sure.
+The past year was a complex year for me, as it was for many people I’m sure.
 The highs and lows left me with a lot to work on.
 My “New Year Resolutions” are specifically geared towards improving and working on my mental health.
 I’ve compiled a list of my individual tasks I’m dedicating myself to so I can be healthier, stronger and happier.

 I think many others who struggle from mental health problems can also benefit from this list, and take the steps needed to become the best versions of themselves too.

 1. Fight the stigma from others, and from yourself.

 Clearly, I’m not very shy about discussing my mental health struggles in a public way.
 I have a series dedicated to my own journey on my website, Red Wagon Diaries.
 I think that’s one important element of fighting stigma.
 We have to speak up.
 We have to be vocal, open-minded and accepting, so it gives others the courage to share their stories and feel less isolation.
 That’s an important resolution for all of us in the new year.